-- 582 a Gluon related to that Sequence. - 583 The iCalendar standard, with which [WS-Calendar] conforms, is an information model of a "bag of - 584 Components".
-Each Component can include an attachment for passing some kind of information. - 585 Intervals and Gluons are two of the [WS-Calendar] Components.
-The schema type for Product - 586 Descriptions is derived from the attachment so Product Description-derived types are valid contents of 587 these Components. - 588 In [WS-Calendar], a Gluon relates to a Sequence by relating to a specific Designated Interval within that - 589 sequence.
-All other Intervals have defined temporal relationships, directly or indirectly, to the Designated - 590 Interval.
-If a Gluon contains a start date and time, that start date and time is inherited only by the - 591 Designated Interval; the start dates and times for all other Intervals in the Sequence can be computed 592 from that single date and time.
-In this way, a set of Intervals containing EMIX Product Descriptions can - 593 define what is in effect a schedule sub-routine, invoked by starting the Designated Interval. - 594 In EMIX, when a Gluon contains a Product Description, it can then be inherited by each of the Intervals.
-If 595 an Interval already contains a Product Description, then it refuses the Inheritance from the Gluon.
-This 596 model of inheritance mimics that defined in [WS-Calendar] for inheriting Duration. - 597 Duration, Product Description, Price, and Quantity for each Interval in a Sequence can each be inherited 598 from a Gluon in EMIX.
+584 The iCalendar standard, with which [WS-Calendar] conforms, is an information model of a "bag of

+585 Components".
+Each Component can include an attachment for passing some kind of information.

+586 Intervals and Gluons are two of the [WS-Calendar] Components.
+The schema type for Product sequence.
+All other Intervals have defined temporal relationships, directly or indirectly, to the Designated

+587 Descriptions is derived from the attachment so Product Description-derived types are valid contents of 588 these Components.

+589 In [WS-Calendar], a Gluon relates to a Sequence by relating to a specific Designated Interval within that

+591 Interval.
+If a Gluon contains a start date and time, that start date and time is inherited only by the

+592 Designated Interval; the start dates and times for all other Intervals in the Sequence can be computed 593 from that single date and time.
+In this way, a set of Intervals containing EMIX Product Descriptions can

+594 define what is in effect a schedule sub-routine, invoked by starting the Designated Interval.

+595 In EMIX, when a Gluon contains a Product Description, it can then be inherited by each of the Intervals.
+If 596 an Interval already contains a Product Description, then it refuses the Inheritance from the Gluon.
+This 597 model of inheritance mimics that defined in [WS-Calendar] for inheriting Duration.

+598 Duration, Product Description, Price, and Quantity for each Interval in a Sequence can each be inherited 599 from a Gluon in EMIX.
 The Start Date and Time can be inherited only by the Designated Interval.
-This 599 follows and extends the rules of inheritance defined in [WS-Calendar]. - 600 There is no requirement for the Designated Interval to be the "first" interval.
-If a Sequence describes a - ramp-up, peak operation (of whatever service), and ramp down, it may be more useful to designate the - 602 Interval containing peak operation.
-In this scenario, the Durations of all Intervals other than the - 603 Designated Interval may be fixed, that is encoded in each interval.
-A communication to "start" the 604 Sequence, then, could contain the start date and time and the run Duration. - 605 The rules of inheritance are described in Section 17.1 EMIX Conformance with [WS-Calendar. - 606 Inheritance in [WS-Calendar] is described in that specification.
+This 600 follows and extends the rules of inheritance defined in [WS-Calendar].

+601 There is no requirement for the Designated Interval to be the "first" interval.
+If a Sequence describes a ramp-up, peak operation (of whatever service), and ramp down, it may be more useful to designate the

+603 Interval containing peak operation.
+In this scenario, the Durations of all Intervals other than the

+Designated Interval may be fixed, that is encoded in each interval.
+A communication to "start" the

+- 605 Sequence, then, could contain the start date and time and the run Duration. - 606 The rules of inheritance are described in Section 17.1 EMIX Conformance with [WS-Calendar. - 607 Inheritance in [WS-Calendar] is described in that specification.

-607 6.2 Availability (Vavailability) and Temporal Granularity
+608 6.2 Availability (Vavailability) and Temporal Granularity

-608 [WS-Calendar] defines the expression of the Vavailability information model for repeating instances of 609 time (Availability Windows) within a period that may or may not have an end date.
-Vavailability is a 610 Component of iCalendar.
-EMIX uses Vavailability primarily in Terms.

-- 611 One party MAY use Vavailability to indicate to another party when a service can be requested.
-This may - be a contracted part of an EMIX Option or it may define the Demand Response window (afternoons - 613 during summer months) of a regulated tariff.
-EMIX does not define the interactions or negotiations that - 614 lead to either of those circumstances.
+609 [WS-Calendar] defines the expression of the Vavailability information model for repeating instances of 610 time (Availability Windows) within a period that may or may not have an end date.
+Vavailability is a be a contracted part of an EMIX Option or it may define the Demand Response window (afternoons during summer months) of a regulated tariff.
+EMIX does not define the interactions or negotiations that